2026 Tested Ways to Rip Blu-ray to ISO on Mac & Windows: 1:1 Backup & Decryption

 Conclusion

-Creating a digital archive requires a reliable workflow to convert Blu-ray to ISO image files without stripping the original menu structure.
+A good Blu-ray to ISO workflow keeps the disc's menus and structure intact instead of leaving you with a folder of .m2ts fragments.
 While the free MakeMKV method serves as a functional workaround for budget users, it lacks the ability to compress BD50 data or handle decryption in a single pass.
 For Mac users or those needing a streamlined 1:1 clone without quality loss, DVDFab Blu-ray Copy remains the most efficient, error-free solution.